RoboticAgents/trudytheturtle/writing/report.md

 TODO: Describe the application/task that you decided to pursue.
 Include **all** steps you took to implement the task, including all non-technical and technical details.
 Please include references (links are okay) to all resources you have used.

+For this lab we had our Turtlebot4 do a navigation task.
+We started by creating a map of the campus center with its obstacles such as the pillars, tables, and chairs.

 ## Outcomes

 TODO: Demonstrate your completed application/task with visual representations of your working solution (pictures or videos of each experiment's scenario or a simulated map).
 Describe your observations of your working robot in a specific application.